-The FNGA does not create a "compliance" mechanism to determine if banddesigned governance regimes meet the legislation's requirements.
+The FNGA did not create a "compliance" mechanism to determine if banddesigned governance regimes met the legislation's requirements.
 On this matter, the JMAC Report concluded by consensus that "such a requirement is unnecessarily intrusive and costly" and would amount to "nothing more than a continuation of the Minister's power of disallowance" of band by-laws under the Indian Act.
-The Report further noted that banddesigned regimes were open to court challenge whether or not a verification procedure existed.(66)
+The Report further noted that banddesigned regimes were open to court challenge whether or not a verification procedure existed.(67)

-2. Financial Management (clauses 8-10, clause 59)
+2. Financial Management (Clauses 8-10, Clause 59)

-Clauses 8 through 10 prescribe additional financial management measures with further implications for bands' implementation capacities.(67) Unlike provisions related to the
+Clauses 8 through 10 prescribed additional financial management measures with further implications for bands' implementation capacities.(68)